Last updated on - September 17th, 2018

 Automation testing is basically used to run the same set of tests over and over again and execute test steps accurately and precisely in the short span of time.

-However, there are significant advantages of using automation testing over manual testing.
+However, there are significant advantages of automation testing over manual testing.
 It reduces manual testing time, efforts, and cost.

 Automation Testing Learning Curve

-What about the learning curve of automation testing?
+You must be asking this question – what about the learning curve of automation testing?

 No matter what you are learning, it will always be simple and easy, if you proceed in the appropriate sequence.
 Moreover, you don’t need to learn all the things at a time.
 Everyone learns new things one by one.